 Wrapping the Glass Items

 Your moving company will arrive on the day of the move with packing materials, including materials for your glass items.
 Of course, you can always pack these items yourself before the move.
 If you do, however, you’ll be completely responsible for the condition of the piece.
 Either way, the glass should be wrapped in a thick cloth before being placed in a box.
-If it’s something like a glass vase or other item with an inside area, that area should be filled with soft stuffing of some sort (crushed paper, soft towels, etc.).
+If it’s something like a glass vase or other item with an inside area, that area should be filled with a soft stuffing of some sort (crushed paper, soft towels, etc.).
 If it’s something like a glass mirror, the wrapping should be securely attached to it in such a way that it won’t fall but isn’t tight enough to cause damage.

 Smaller items should be placed into boxes and cushioned against the sides, top, and bottom with more protective packing material.
 Packing peanuts and air bubbles are good choices.
 Crating may be the only option for larger pieces, especially if they’re too heavy for cardboard boxes.